Deep Calibration of Interest Rates Model: Introduction

-DL, especially (NN) is being more and more applied in most of fields including finance where many applications have been found.
-Many NN architecture types exists.
-According to \citep{huang2020deep} for example, feedforward neural networks (FNN) which are multiple layers of fully connected perceptrons (\citep{pal1992multilayer}) and Long Short-Term Memory (LSTM) (\citep{hochreiter1997long}) which are recurrent networks (NN that can process information in two directions instead one one like FNNs) are the architecture mainly used in forecasting (exchange rates, option prices, risks, stock markets, \dots). \\ \\ Also, DL can be used to replicate financial instruments or characteristic behaviours. \citep{heaton2016deep} for example, uses auto-encoders \citep{ng2011sparse} which are neural architectures originally designed to automatically learn features from unlabeled data to replicate the inputs.
-The authors purpose is to replicate indexes such as the SP500.
-The same idea of replication can be also found with \citep{bloch2019neural} where the authors use a NN with dimensionality reduction through Princiapl Component Analysis (PCA) to learn the dynamics of the implied volatility surface.
-Replicating dynamics of indexes or volatilities can be a first step into choosing an investment or a hedging strategy.
-However, DL can be used directly for both of these purposes. \\ \\ Regarding investing strategies, \citep{heaton2017deep} uses an approach called "Deep Portfolios" which tries to understand the key factors driving asset prices, before generating the mean-variance efficient portfolio.
-As for hedging, \citep{buehler2019deep} with the "Deep hedging" approach uses reinforcement learning - which basically uses a reward system so the algorithm can learn from it's experience (in depth elements can be found with \citep{kaelbling1996reinforcement}) to find the optimal hedge given available instruments in a factitious market driven by the Heston model. \\ \\ Another application of DL in finance which is getting more and more attention is assets pricing. \citep{chen2020deep} for example appraoch combines 3 different architectures with different purposes, a FNN aiming at understanding non-linearities, a LSTM net to find set of economic state processes, that will help the model understand the macroeconomic conditions relevant for the asset pricing and finally a generative adversarial network (GAN) (about which the reader can learn more here \citep{creswell2018generative}) to identify the strategies with the most unexplained pricing information.
-The authors work added value, is also in their inclusion of the no-arbitrage assumption via a stochastic discount factor which they show helps performing well. \citep{jang2021deepoption} use a deep FNN to predict values of market options.
-Their performances are bettered by the fact that to overcome the lack of market data and unbalanced data sets, they pre-trained their network with data generated using parametric option pricing methods (Black-Scholes, Monte-Carlo, finite differences, and binomial tree). \\ \\ Finally, another application of DL to finance, which is the main interset of the work being presented is calibration of financial models. \citep{pironneau2019calibration} for example calibrated the Heston model for European options using FNN.
-While with a quite shallow architecture the author achieves good precision, the author has a stalling performance at some point. \citep{hernandez2016model} also uses FNNs but to calibrate financial models in general and applies it to the one factor Hull-White model using swaptions prices.
-The author outperforms classic methods in terms of calibration times.\\ \\ The approach we present is different than the two aforementioned calibration process using DL in both the input data (we do not use options prices) and architectures we propose.
-Indeed, depending on the input data, we will use either a FNN or Convolutional Neural Network (CNN) (see \citep{albawi2017understanding} for details).
+Additionally, DL can be used to replicate financial instruments or characteristic behaviors. \cite{heaton2016deep}, for example, use autoencoders \cite{ng2011sparse}, which are neural architectures originally designed to automatically learn features from unlabeled data to replicate the inputs.
+The authors' purpose is to replicate indexes such as the S\&P 500.
+A similar idea of replication is found in \cite{bloch2019neural}, where the authors use a neural network with dimensionality reduction through Principal Component Analysis (PCA) to learn the dynamics of the implied volatility surface.
+Replicating the dynamics of indexes or volatilities can be a first step in choosing an investment or hedging strategy.
+However, DL can also be used directly for both of these purposes.
+Regarding investment strategies, \cite{heaton2017deep} introduces an approach called \emph{Deep Portfolios}, which aims to understand the key factors driving asset prices before generating the mean-variance efficient portfolio.
+As for hedging, \cite{buehler2019deep}, with the \emph{Deep Hedging} approach, uses reinforcement learning—which employs a reward system so the algorithm can learn from its experience (in-depth details can be found in \cite{kaelbling1996reinforcement})—to find the optimal hedge given available instruments in a hypothetical market driven by the Heston model.